 There is multipurpose furniture available to help with the space constraints of a hospital room.
 From recliners to sleeper sofas, both are ways to improve the limited space for visitors and patients.

-A sleeper sofa and table allows family members to carry on with their daily activities and still stay in the room for support.
-It ensures sufficient space to accommodate family members.
+A sleeper sofa and table allow family members to continue their daily activities and stay in the room for support.
+In addition, it ensures sufficient space to accommodate family members.

 4. Introduce Color to Enhance a Positive Distraction